Fed up with the same-old service stations? Need a break from the monotony of endless motorway miles?

 Take Junction 16 on the M4 to get to the historic estate with plenty of parking and spectacular grounds.
 Access to the tranquil gardens is free, though you’ll need to buy tickets if you want to take a peek inside Lydiard House itself.

-Alice Armstrong, Marketing Officer at Swindon Borough Council said, ‘With 260 acres of parkland, you can stretch your legs in the fresh air and take in the stunning views of the historic landscape.
-Stop for refreshments in the family-friendly Forest Café, or relax in the atmospheric setting of the Coach House Tea Rooms.
+Alice Armstrong, Marketing Officer at Swindon Borough Council, explained that its 260 acres of parkland are perfect to stretch your legs, get some fresh air and take in the stunning views of the historic landscape.

-‘There’s a children’s play area for the little ones, and a seasonal park parlour if you fancy a quick ice cream before you continue your journey.’
+Your little ones will also have plenty of entertainment with a play area and even a seasonal park parlour for a cheeky ice cream before you continue your journey.

 Distance: 2 miles from motorway